When you need a user-friendly ecommerce website, Shopify and Squarespace are two of the most popular options.

 Shopify works best for creating a space to sell online.
 It has resources for marketing and business management.
 Its high speeds and built-in SEO features mean more people stay on your site and buy your products, while its branding and business management tools make it easy for you to keep track of your shop.
-Try Shopify free for 14 days.
+Try Shopify free for three days.

 Squarespace has an intuitive CMS that makes it perfect for creating content, like blog posts, as part of your marketing.
 It has a wide selection of website templates to help you build a successful business website.
 The platform makes it easy to sell both products and services, though you need to pay extra to get access to some of its marketing features.
 Start building your website with your Squarespace free trial.

 More Top Ecommerce Platforms

 Squarespace and Shopify aren’t the only quality ecommerce platforms out there.
 We spent over 100 hours reviewing, evaluating, and testing all the options on the market to make sure we gave you only the best recommendations.
 Check out our list of top picks to see which platforms met our high standards and how to pick the right one for your business.